 - Avoid the back of the plane, when you hit turbulence, the back will feel it the most.

 Check out SeatGuru to see the seat configuration of the next plane you’ll be taking.
-Once you’ve chosen your seat, there are a couple measure you can take to ensure you get some down time and avoid jet lag:
+Once you’ve chosen your seat, there is a couple of measures you can take to ensure you get some downtime and avoid jet lag:

 - Switch off the entertainment: the blue light will trick your body into thinking it needs to stay awake.